 Submitting a tender can be incredibly daunting — but if you win that tender, the hard work pays off and your business will really see the benefit.
 With a tender preparation checklist, the process of preparing all of the necessary documentation, writing a winning tender response, and submitting your bid response, is simplified.

 Tracker’s official training partner, PASS, created a tender document checklist that takes you through 17 easy-to-follow tips and reminders to ensure your tenders are always concise and correct when you do tender for contracts.

-PASS (Procurement Advice and Support Service) offers time-relevant and flexible training courses providing essential skills for both public sector procurement personnel and private sector organisations.
+PASS (Procurement Advice and Support Service) offers time-relevant and flexible training courses, providing essential skills for both public sector procurement personnel and private sector organisations.

-- Do not presume that the contract notice that you have received is entirely correct and accurate, therefore…
+- Do not presume that the contract notice you have received is entirely correct and accurate, therefore…

 - Confirm the tender procedure, legislation and estimated value.
 Make sure you’re clear on all abbreviations and terms used.
 The world of contracts is notoriously full of acronyms, so make sure you’re clear on all meanings.